Counter-monotonic Risk Sharing with Heterogeneous Distortion Risk Measures: Risk-seeking agents

 Notably, the comonotonic inf-convolution is always a distortion risk measure, whereas the inf-convolution of convex distortion risk measures is no longer a distortion risk measure, but rather a monotone distortion riskmetric, as stated in Theorem \ref{thm:convex}.
 To further verify \eqref{ineq:2} for risk-seeking agents, we provide several numerical experiments, reported in Table \ref{tab:1}.
 In these examples, we consider two agents with $h_1(x)=1-(1-x)^{0.3}$ and $h_2(x)=1-(1-x)^{0.6}$, respectively.
 Clearly, both agents are risk seeking.

-\begin{example} When all agents has the same risk preference, that is, $h_1=\dots=h_n=h$, and when $h$ is convex and continuous on $[0,1]$, Theorem \ref{thm:convex} reduces to the homogeneous case, examined in \citet[Theorem 3]{ghossoub2024counter}.
+\begin{example} When all agents have the same risk preference, that is, $h_1=\dots=h_n=h$, and when $h$ is convex and continuous on $[0,1]$, Theorem \ref{thm:convex} reduces to the homogeneous case, examined in \citet[Theorem 3]{ghossoub2024counter}.
 For example, when $\mathcal{X}=L^+$, the function $g$ becomes

 which follows from the convexity of $h$.
 Similarly, when $\mathcal{X}=L^-$, we have

 and it is straightforward to verify that $g(x)=nh(1-(1-x)/n)-nh(1-1/n)$. \end{example}